-If visiting the dentist conjures up images of sharp instruments that whine, whir, and jab, then you’re in for a pleasant surprise when you visit Dr. Heather Fleschler.
-Laser dentistry is a revolutionary 21st century solution to age-old dental problems.
+Laser dentistry is a revolutionary 21st-century solution to age-old dental problems.
+And if visiting the dentist conjures up images of sharp instruments that whine, whir, and jab, then you’re in for a pleasant surprise when you visit Dr. Heather Fleschler.
+That’s because laser dentistry is a quieter, faster, and more pain-free alternative to traditional dental care treatments!

-Dr. Fleschler uses the most advanced technology in order to deliver the exceptional results you deserve while providing high levels of comfort.
-To learn more about the state-of-the-art lasers we use, please call (713) 660-6500 today.
+Moreover, Dr. Fleschler uses the most advanced technology in order to deliver the exceptional results you deserve while providing high levels of comfort.
+To learn more about the state-of-the-art lasers we use, please call 713-660-6500 today.

 Laser treatments can address a variety of dental issues, including the following: